Pain when you cum (Painful Ejaculation)

 2. Stones

-Stones that get stuck in the seminal vesicles which are like the canals in our town of prostrate.
-They can cause excruciating pain and inflammation.
+Stones that become lodged in the seminal vesicles, which are similar to the canals in our prostate town, can lead to severe pain and inflammation.

 3. Nerve causes